-Probes of e-cigarette giant Juul under way in Illinois, DC
+E-cigarette maker Juul facing mounting scrutiny by state AGs

 Lynch’s firm arranged for a meeting in the attorney general’s office last November that included himself, Juul chief administrative officer Ashley Gould, Wiseman and Assistant DC Attorney General Brian Caldwell, according to emails obtained through an open records request.
 Lynch is not registered as a lobbyist in the District of Columbia.

-The agenda for the meeting isn’t described in the records although one email from Lynch said they discussed Juul’s efforts “to dramatically diminish youth access to their product.”
+The agenda for the meeting isn’t described in the records, although one email from Lynch said they discussed Juul’s efforts “to dramatically diminish youth access to their product.”

 In November, Racine was elected to a second term as attorney general and Raoul was elected to his first.
 Juul’s political action committee gave money to both campaigns.
 Racine accepted the $1,500 contribution from Juul, the maximum amount allowed by District of Columbia code.
 But Raoul refused the company’s $3,000 donation because it conflicted with his professional responsibilities and personal views, according to Hanah Jubeh, a spokeswoman for Raoul’s campaign.